Sree-Velam/music-generation-ai/README.md

 # 🎶 Music Generation with AI

-This project is part of my internship at [CodeAlpha](https://www.linkedin.com/company/codealpha/) – Task 3: Music Generation using Deep Learning.

 The model is trained on MIDI files and learns musical patterns to generate new compositions using LSTM (Recurrent Neural Networks).
 The generated output is saved as a new `.mid` file you can listen to!

 ---